Skip to Content Top

 What Should I Do if My SSDI Application Is Denied?

-If your SSDI application is denied, it's important to act swiftly.
+If your SSDI application is denied, it is important to act swiftly.
 The first step is to review the denial letter thoroughly to understand the reason for the denial.
 Common reasons include insufficient medical evidence, unclear personal information, or the SSDI limit criteria not being met.
 In Los Angeles, you can request a reconsideration, and if denied again, you have the right to appeal the decision in an administrative hearing.
 Our firm assists clients in crafting an effective appeal by identifying and addressing the weaknesses in the initial application, increasing the likelihood of success.

 How Long Do I Have to Wait for a Decision on My SSDI Appeal?